Anupam-/unit-testing-demo/README.md

 :heavy_check_mark: Help in debugging
 :heavy_check_mark: Help to find bugs in early stage of development

+## AAA Pattern

+:a: Arrange: This block is used for preparing data for a method to be unit tested
+:a: Act: This block is use to invoke method
+:a: Assert: This block is use to compare expected output and actual output

 ## Comparision between nUnit and xUnit
 :heavy_check_mark: xUnit have less attributes and attributes names are intutive